utsav0/daily-dev-tips/src/pages/posts/managing-migrations-in-prisma-add-rename-columns.md

 And that is caused because Prisma does not handle renames.
 This makes sense as they can't identify whether we renamed a column or removed it and added a new one.

-To solve this use case, we can run the migration with a `-create-only` flag.
+We can run the migration with a `-create-only` flag to solve this use case.

 ```bash
 npx prisma migrate dev --name change_hobby_table --create-only